maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2018deep.md

 - Classical logic may be ineffective in classifying sentential modality as modality in legal language strongly relies on the use of modal verbs which have multiple functions and may also be misused in several occasions.
 These are strong indications that the context in each case is very important for deciphering the actual role of these modal verbs, hence a machine-learning approach seems more promising.
 - The authors experimented with a training set consisting of ~1,900 annotated (by domain-experts) sentences including obligations, prohibitions, and permissions.
-- The authors experimented with various methods, including Logistic Regression, SVMs, AdaBoost, Gradient Boosting and Random Forests.
+- The authors experimented with various methods, including **Logistic Regression, SVMs, AdaBoost, Gradient Boosting and Random Forests**.
 Those methods were examined using two alternative feature representations:
   - Baselines: n-grams, POS tags and normalized tf-idf scores;
   - Sentence concatenations of word embeddings: Google embeddings (pre-trained from Google news articles) and legal embeddings (pre-trained over a corpus of 7,500 EU legislation documents).
-- The authors also experimented with neural network methods including a Multi-Layer Perceptron (MLP) with 2 hidden layers, unidirectional and bidirectional LSTMs, followed by a fully-connected layer, multi-filter CNNs, and CNNs followed by LSTMs and a fully-connected hidden layer.
+- The authors also experimented with neural network methods including a **Multi-Layer Perceptron (MLP)** with 2 hidden layers, unidirectional and bidirectional **LSTMs**, followed by a fully-connected layer, multi-filter **CNNs**, and CNNs followed by LSTMs and a fully-connected hidden layer.
 All neural methods were examined using two alternative feature representations.
 First, only the Google vectors were considered.
 Second, the authors used their domain-specific pre-trained word and phrase embeddings, to feed LSTMs or CNNs.
 - The conclusions were the following:
   - Classic ML algorithms were vastly overfitting the training set.
   - All Neural Networks (except the naive MLP) outperformed the classic ML algorithms by over 10% on average.
 This indicates the superiority of RNNs and more specifically LSTMs when dealing with complex language semantics.